cmeader1053/python_projects/fortinet_backup/README.md

     * API token no longer hard coded
     * Requires various AWS resources
     * Requires use of environmental variables set inside Windows
+* v4
+    * Introduces logging with the use of logging libraries.
+    * Log files stored both locally and in S3
+    * Continues to require use of environmental variables

 ## License